 Ryan then was informed Revis already had told reporters he was faking.

 "OK, well," Ryan said, looking befuddled, "he made a statement."

-Revis, who said the way the Jets have been treating him is "an insult" and that they've been disloyal in their dealings, made another peculiar decision when holding court at his locker stall.
-He chose to evoke the names of his teammates.
+Revis, who said the way the Jets have been treating him is "an insult" and they've been disloyal in their dealings, made another peculiar decision when holding court at his locker stall.
+He chose to invoke the names of his teammates.